 One may also generate plots in R, Julia, Lisp, or other scientific packages.
 Alternatively, the non-programming inclined may resort to traditional spreadsheets.

-In this scenario the options tend to explode.
-As early as college, I used a fairly lightweight Dia diagramming open-source application available for all major platforms.
-Dia dates back to 1998, and still receives support 20 years later.
-It supports all basic as well as hundreds of custom shapes characteristic of proprietary schematics, circuits, flows, automata, etc. It also enables you to connect them via smart or specific connection points, and drag the shapes around as the connectors follow.
+In this scenario the number of options tends to explode.
+As early as college, I used a fairly lightweight Dia diagramming open-source solution available for all major platforms.
+Dia dates back to 1998, and still receives support 20 years after.
+It supports all basic as well as hundreds of custom shapes characteristic of proprietary schematics, circuits, flows, automata, etc. It also enables you to connect the objects via smart or specific connection points, and drag the shapes around as the connectors follow.

 Dia also exports to a vector graphic or any other popular format.
 It does not support native mathematical formatting of text, but you can circumvent this limitation as Dia allows an export to a Latex TikZ figure.

 To this day I resort to Dia anytime I stumble upon a too frustrating case of diagramming, despite my best intent towards a more elaborate solution.

 I occasionally come to render visuals in Asymptote.
 Asymptote is not a graphical, but a programming-oriented visualization framework written in C. The Asymptote syntax itself is an augmented variety of C featuring primitive datatypes for shapes, paths, lines, etc, beyond the C fundamentals.

 Without heavily elaborating, one must invest the time in the sizable learning curve to see the increased efficiency.
 Since I don’t create diagrams that often, I never reached such a point.
 Each attempt requires much effort to render even primitive elements, although something in the process I find more gratifying than interfacing with visual tools.